sihensel/docs/git.md

-git log | show the Git log and who made which commits git diff | show all unstaged changes git remote -v | shows all remote connections with their respective URL git remote -v add \<name> \<URL> | adds a remote URL with \<name> to the branch
+git log | show the Git log and who made which commits git diff | show all unstaged changes git remote -v | shows all remote connections with their respective URL git remote add \<name> \<URL> | adds a remote URL with \<name> to the branch

 ## Working with Branches

-Set up a new local branch with `git checkout -b brachName`.
+Set up a new local branch with `git switch -c branchName`.
 This will automatically switch to the new branch.
-To verify your current branch, use `git branch`.
-To switch branches use `git checkout branchName`.
+To verify your current branch, use `git branch`, to switch use `git switch branchName`.
 Make your changes and commit them as usual.
 Push your commits with `git push origin branchName`.
 The branch can now be merged via pull request on Github and the branch can be deleted.
 To pull down a branch from Github, use `git fetch origin branchName`.
 Now you can start working on that branch.